Harrison, New York: Airport

-Revolutionary War Battle of North White Plains Battlefield

 Fire department

 Harrison is protected by one combination and two all-volunteer fire districts.
 The Harrison Fire Department being the combination department, the West Harrison Fire Department, and the Purchase Fire Department being all volunteer.
 The total fire apparatus amount in the town/village are three trucks, nine engines, two rescues, and many other special units.
-Altogether, there are 4 fire departments that protect Harrison.
+Altogether, there are four fire departments that protect Harrison.

-Filming location

-Harrison was used as a filming location in the movie Riding In Cars With Boys, the TV show Girls, the movie The English Teacher.
-In 1973, the cult pornographic movie The Devil in Miss Jones was filmed in a private house on Park Drive South.
-Other movies include: